engineyard/ey-docs/pages/deploy-node.md

 <h2 id="topic6">About CoffeeScript and Node.js</h2>

 You can write your Node.js application in CoffeeScript instead of JavaScript.
-Name your application app.js or server.js (the same as for a JavaScript application).
+Name your application app.coffee or server.coffee.
 Node.js automatically detects CoffeeScript.
+If you have both filename.js and filename.coffee for your application, filename.coffee is ignored.

 [1]: #topic1        "topic1"